Alan-HaoYou/Alan-HaoYou.github.io/research.md

   -
     content: |
         <h3>Strict Black-and-white Conversion Methods for Gray-Scale Elements in Topology Optimization of Heat Conduction Structures</h3>
-Abstract:
+        <p>Abstract:
         Solid Isotropic Material with Penalization (SIMP)  topology optimization is a kind of structure optimization method.
 During the SIMP topology optimization, gray-scale elements exist, which bring uncertainties in de-scribing the boundary of topology optimized structures.And this problem is more serious in heat conduction structure topology optimization, because heat conduction topology optimized structure has many tree-like branches structures.
 When compared with beam topology optimized structure’s boundaries, heat conduction structure’s boundaries are more complex.To eliminate gray-scale elements in topology optimization, original topology optimization results are changed into strict discrete or black-and-white topology optimization results.
 We propose three new strict black-and-white conversion methods, Local Penalized Method, Suc-cessive Conversion Method and Automata Conversion Method, to eliminate gray-scale elements.
 Two typical numerical examples, which are the heat conduction topology optimization and the half MBB-beam optimization respectively, are used to illustrate the availability of the methods to elimi-nate gray-scale elements.
     images:
       - "/img/1.jpg"
       - "/img/2.jpg"
       - "/img/3.jpg"
   -
     content: |
-        <h3>The improvment of Chinese zither's strings (Undergraduate)</h3>
-        <p>I was responsible for the following:
-        <ul><li>Recording the vibration of Chinese zither by laser vibrometer</li>
-        <li>Modal analysis with Labview SignalExpress</li>
-        <li>Writing the report</li></ul></p>
+        <h3>2D Design of Channels in Vapor Chamber with Topological Optimization</h3>
+        <p>Abstract:
+        In this paper, the topology optimization method is conducted to aid the design of the fluid channels within a vapor chamber.
+To analyze the temperature uniformity of a vapor chamber, the channels were simplified as branches with high-conductivity materials, the optimization aimed to minimize the temperature variance in a plate with several high-conductivity branches.
+Numerical simulations were conducted to analyze the influence of material thermal conductivity ratio and Bi number on the topology of the fluid channel structure.
+Results showed that the design of topology optimization was feasible and effective.
     images:
       - "/img/4.jpg"
       - "/img/5.jpg"
       - "/img/6.jpg"
   -
     content: |
-        <h3>Design and manufacture a Stirling engine (Undergraduate)</h3>
-        <p>I was responsible for the following:
-        <ul><li>Manufacturing the parts for the Stirling engine</li>
-        <li>Testing the engine and improve it </li>
-        <li>Writing the report</li></ul></p>
+        <h3>Automata Topology Optimization Method for SIMP Gray-Scale Elements</h3>
+        <p>Abstract:
+        Solid Isotropic Material with Penalization (SIMP) topology optimization method is one of the structure topology optimization methods, which could be used for structure optimization on heat conduction and convective heat transfer with a certain structure material.
+However, some gray-scale elements exist in the results, which could make the solid boundaries unclear and bring uncertainty in subsequent simulation and manufacture.
+The tradi-tional threshold filtering method could be used to obtain strict blank-and-white optimization results, but it is al-ways coupled with the structure volume varying in topology optimization.
+In this paper, the SIMP with automata topology optimization method is conducted which introduces mutual interaction between two gray-scale ele-ments.
+Therefore, the pseudo density could be transmitted among elements and converge near the high pseudo density elements, the gray-scale elements could be eliminated, and the material volume could keep a constant.
+By comparing the results by automata topology optimization method with the results by the classical SIMP method, the validity and applicability of the proposed method could be verified, moreover, the hybrid automata topology optimization method could avoid corner-joint between two high pseudo density elements through a sin-gle point.
+    images:
+      - "/img/图片1.jpg"
+      - "/img/图片2.jpg"
+      - "/img/图片3.jpg"
+   -
+     content: |
+        <h3>Topology Optimization of Natural Convective Rectangular Fins</h3>
+        <p>Abstract:
+        This paper focuses on topology optimization for natural convective heat transfer structures.
+A predisposed topology optimization for 2D fins structure based on rectangular fins is proposed for natural convection heat transfer enhancement.
+The entransy dissipation of the topological fin is less than that of the traditional fin.
+With simulations on FloTHERM, the average temperature and the highest temperature of the base plate are improved comparing to the case with the rectangular fin, therefore, topology optimal fin is effective for heat dissipation extended surface.
+    images:
+      - "/img/图片1.jpg"
+      - "/img/图片2.jpg"
+      - "/img/图片3.jpg"
+     -
+     content: |
+        <h3>Topology Optimization of Natural Convective Rectangular Fins</h3>
+        <p>Abstract:
+        To cope with the increasingly serious problem of high heat flow density of electronic chips, the internal structure of flat heat pipe developed to complex structure, in order to obtain more uniform temperature field distribution and improve the efficiency of heat pipe.The uniform temperature of evaporating surface of flat heat pipe is optimized under the condition of finite material by using topological optimization method.Based on SIMP density method, USES the temperature variance as the objective function, in order to design a domain more uniform temperature distribution in the goal to establish topology optimization of steady-state heat conduction model, the sensitivity of the objective function is derived expressions, are calculated and analyzed the optimized topology example, different high and low thermal conductivity material example and different heat source position calculation, obtain the optimal topology and the distribution of temperature field.
     images:
       - "/img/图片1.jpg"
       - "/img/图片2.jpg"